PrzemyslawKlups/posgenpy/README.md

 2. Install posgen (https://sourceforge.net/projects/apttools/files/posgen/0.0.3/)
 3. Install GitHub Desktop (https://desktop.github.com/)
 4. Clone the posgenpy repo from GitHub to your local computer so that it can be used in GitHub Desktop
+5. Run the support/compile.sh script to download and compile libatomprobe
-5. Open Anaconda Navigator and then launch jupyter notebook
+6. Open Anaconda Navigator and then launch jupyter notebook
-6. Within jupyter notebook, navigate to your GitHub folder and open ‘Posgen test.ipynb’
+7. Within jupyter notebook, navigate to your GitHub folder and open ‘Posgen test.ipynb’

 ## To do
 ### 07/05/20
 1. Peter to write up instructions for WSL install.
 Include copy/paste instructions for Linux WSL, and instructions for mounting external drive.
-2. Someone to write shell script to make linux install easy.
-3. Jupyter notebook examples for libatomprobe.
+2. Jupyter notebook examples for libatomprobe.
-4. Example files for python for libatomprobe example folder.
+3. Example files for python for libatomprobe example folder.
-5. James (and Andy) to write up Word doc for XML file generator as functions, and upload to github.
+4. James (and Andy) to write up Word doc for XML file generator as functions, and upload to github.
-6. Peter to push his posfile relabelling jupyter notebook to github.
+5. Peter to push his posfile relabelling jupyter notebook to github.

 ### 01/05/20
 1. Peter: <br>